Audit Committee Charter

 Responsibility for approving detailed debt management, investment and financial risk policies rests with the Secretary to the Treasury.
 The Secretary’s responsibilities include setting policy and operational limits with respect to credit, interest rate and liquidity risk.
 The committee should not overlap with the policy role of the Secretary.

-The Audit Committee will comprise four members, appointed by the CEO.
-Membership of the committee is to include:
+The Audit Committee will comprise three independent members, appointed by the CEO.

 The members, taken collectively, will have a broad range of skills and experience relevant to the operations of the AOFM.
 The Audit Committee should comprise of members who collectively possess: